 What are the shortcomings of this analysis?

 While the simplified model is helpful to approximate and estimate the customer lifetime value, the methodology assumes that the contribution margin, retention rates, and discount rates are held constant in perpetuity.
-Any meaningful changes to these variables will have a material impact on the CLTV / CAC ratio.
+Any meaningful changes to these variables will have a material impact on the LTV/CAC ratio.

 Note: Everything smart is attributed to the amazing team at Credit Suisse who authored this.
 Everything dumb and wrong is on me.
 Formatting and emphasis is mine.